Rushikesh-18/AttackGame/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-To run this AttackDefend Game:
+## To run this AttackDefend Game:

 Step-1) Simply download and extract the zip file and open in any code editor enabke with java environment.

 Step-2)Run Main.java

       a)Compile- javac Main.java

       b)Run - java Main

-//It is a console program so output will be displayed in same.
+It is a console program so output will be displayed in same.